sims1253/scholzmx/content/authors/admin/_index.md

 title: Maximilian Scholz
 ---

-I am a PhD candidate, currently working to improve the lives of practitioners of Bayesian statistics.
-I have a background in computational science and Engineering and software engineering.
+I am a PhD researcher, currently working to improve the lives of practitioners of Bayesian statistics.
+I have a background in computational science and engineering as well as software engineering and am prone to build infrastructure wherever I go, be it technical or social.